alasca-association/tarook/docs/user/guide/vault/vault-ca-rotation.rst

      Before performing this step,
      make sure to copy all remaining secrets from the old to the new Vault namespace.
+     See doc:`/user/guide/vault/vault-kv-secret-copy` on how to do this for the secrets managed by YAOOK/K8s.

    .. console::